 1. Can you easily contact the company?
 When you do, will they answer your questions or use sales tactics to steer you away from your concerns?
 Ask tough questions and only accept straight answers.

 2. Elusive businesses with tons of hype are always a red flag.
 They don’t offer a lot of (or any) information about the company you’ll be dealing with (or even what exactly you’ll be doing), but OH the money you can make!
-It quite often starts by getting you to sign up for a webinar or offline event.
+It quite often starts by getting you to sign up for a webinar or offline event and/or a promise to reveal an amazing ‘system’.
 They specialize in getting you all pumped up to a point where you’re so busy focusing on all the easy money you’ll make, you won’t notice you’re being swallowed by a scam.

 3. The same goes for ads.
 If you see an ad in a Facebook group or elsewhere that doesn’t state what the business is and how they earn money, ignore it.